Patricia Scotland: Contract controversy

-Charitable work

-Scotland is the Patron of the Corporate Alliance Against Domestic Violence and of Chineke!
-Foundation.
-She is the joint Patron of Missio, a charity which is the Catholic Church's official support organisation for overseas mission.
-She is also a patron of Children and Families Across Borders (CFAB), a charity dedicated to reuniting children who have been separated from their families.
+Praise for Azerbaijan

+Scotland has praised the authoritarian regime in Azerbaijan for its leadership on climate issues.
+In 2024, she attended an event in Baku organized by a newly created Azerbaijani NGO run by a businessperson with close ties to the authoritarian regime.
+At the event, she urged young Azerbaijanis to support their authoritarian government.
+She also laid flowers at the grave of Azerbaijani dictator Heydar Aliyev.
+She attended an event in 2015 at Baku’s Four Seasons Hotel launching a book praising Azerbaijan's state-owned oil company SOCAR.

 Awards

+Scotland was decreed and invested by Prince Carlo, Duke of Castro, as a Dame of Merit with Star of the Sacred Military Constantinian Order of Saint George in 2003.
+In 2014 she was appointed to the Council of the British and Irish Delegation of the Constantinian Order and promoted in rank to Dame Grand Cross of Merit.
 Scotland has been voted Peer of the Year by Channel 4, The House magazine, Parliamentarian of the Year by the Spectator and the Political Studies Association, and received a number of other awards for her contribution to law reform in the UK and abroad.
 Scotland was awarded an honorary degree from the University of East London in 2005.
-Scotland has also been ranked the most influential Black Briton in the annual "Powerlist", having been ranked first in 2010, and in 2007 & 2008 when the list had separate male/female rankings.

-Scotland was decreed and invested by Prince Carlo, Duke of Castro, as a Dame of Merit with Star of the Sacred Military Constantinian Order of Saint George in 2003.
-In 2014 she was appointed to the Council of the British and Irish Delegation of the Constantinian Order and promoted in rank to Dame Grand Cross of Merit.

-On 1 January 2014 she was appointed chancellor of the University of Greenwich.
+Powerlist ranked her as the most influential Black Briton in 2010, 2007 and 2008.
+On 1 January 2014, she was appointed chancellor of the University of Greenwich.
 In 2015, she was listed as one of BBC's 100 Women.

 Personal life

-Scotland resides in London and in Asthal, where she and her husband Richard Mawhinney, also a barrister, live with their two sons.
+Scotland resides in London and in Asthal, Oxfordshire, where she and her husband Richard Mawhinney, also a barrister, live with their two sons.

 Scotland's son Matthew Mawhinney has appeared on the reality series Too Hot to Handle.
-In 2021 he was arrested and fined for abusing cabin crew on a British Airways flight, including shouting "Look up who my mum is – Baroness Scotland [...] go and get me a drink" after being refused alcohol.
+In 2021, he was arrested and fined for abusing cabin crew on a British Airways flight, including shouting "Look up who my mum is – Baroness Scotland [...] go and get me a drink" after being refused alcohol.

+Scotland is the Patron of the Corporate Alliance Against Domestic Violence, Chineke!
+Foundation, Missio, and Children and Families Across Borders (CFAB).